All Products

 • Windows:

-If a backup plan status is "Error" and the backup fails, first check whether the server (local server or ECS instance) where the client is installed has been cloned, had its operating system reinstalled, or had its system disk reset.
-These operations can invalidate the association between the backup plan and the client.
+If a backup fails and the backup plan status is "Error", first check whether the server (a local server or ECS instance) where the client is installed has been cloned, had its operating system reinstalled, or had its system disk reset.
+These operations can break the association between the backup plan and the client.
 To resolve this issue, follow these steps:

-1. Make sure that you have uninstalled the client and its configuration files from the cloned server.
+1. Uninstall the client and remove its configuration file from the cloned server.
 For more information, see Uninstall the client.

-2. Make sure that the client status on the current server is "Installed".
+2. Verify that the client status on the current server is "Installed".

-3. After you complete the preceding steps, delete the original backup plan from the console and create a new one.
+3. Delete the original backup plan in the console and create a new backup plan.

-Text message alerts have a nighttime suppression feature that delays alerts that are triggered between 8:00 PM and 8:00 AM the next day until after 8:00 AM.
-Email alerts are not affected by this feature and are sent immediately.
+With nighttime suppression, text message alerts triggered between 8:00 PM and 8:00 AM are not sent until after 8:00 AM.
+In contrast, email alerts are sent immediately.

-This issue usually occurs when the server (local server or ECS instance) on which the Database Backup client is installed is cloned, or when a new ECS instance or local server is created from an image that contains the same backup client.
-Because the cloned server retains some of the client information from the original server, duplicate backup records may be generated.
+This occurs when you clone a server (a local server or an ECS instance) that has the database backup client installed, or when you create a new ECS instance or local server from an image that includes the same client.
+The cloned server retains some client information from the original server, which causes duplicate backup records.
 To resolve this issue, log on to the cloned server and uninstall the client.
-For more information about how to uninstall the backup client, see the following steps:
+To uninstall the database backup client, follow the relevant instructions below.

-When you unregister an ECS instance database, the installed backup client is automatically uninstalled.
+For databases on an ECS instance, the backup client is automatically uninstalled when the instance is released.
 If the MySQL database is installed on a local server, uninstall the client as follows:

 1. Uninstall the client.